-Students must supply: full legal name, date of birth, address and contact details.
-Additional data may be required for Vocational training courses.
+Students must supply: full legal name, Date of Birth, address and contact details.

 Students will need to supply photo ID to collect accredited certificates.

 Students are expected to display responsibility for their learning process and for their interaction with staff members, trainers and other clients.
 This includes attendance and participation in class and /or online sessions, completion of assessment tasks and outside learning activities to allow them to develop relevant skills and knowledge associated with the learning outcomes for the program they are enrolled in.